mahir-d/smart-construction-dashboard/README.md

 PGPASSWORD=null
 PGPORT=5432
 ```
-I have two database set up for testing and production enviroment.
+I have two databases set up for testing and production enviroment.
-Below are sample values for the required variables
+Below are sample values for the required variables.
+You can provide
+name to both the database and Port number based on your needs
 ```dosini
 PGDATABASE=prodDatabase
 PGTESTDATABASE=testDatabase